Lovlace9/GitsCTF-Trainee-Selection/Challenges.md

 I started by filtering using the http protocol.
 Browsing through the captured packets I found a file named upload.php.
 <img src="images/upload.png" height="50%" width="70%">

-Following the tcp stream we have:
+Following the tcp stream we have.

 <img src="images/tcpstream.png" height="50%" width="70%">

 The flag is : `GitsCTF{F4R3NC1$_N3TW0KS}`